2018 Life Logs, Day 270—Fitfusion, Senate Hearings, Fun with the Goldpebbles

 Location: At Home in the Cottage, East Falmouth, MA

 My day was all over the place.
 I started by going to a class at the gym that is new for me.
 It is called Fitfusion and is half spin on a stationary bike and half core strengthening.
 I have to modify the bike spin due to my left knee, but otherwise it was a good class.
 After the class, I came home and turned on the TV to watch the Senate hearings.
 I only got to watch Christine Blasey Ford, so I’ll make no comment about the Supreme Court nominee .
 But one thing is certain.
 History was played out on our TV screens, phones, and tablets today and it became evident that the divide in our country was deepened further.
 The reason I didn’t get to watch Kavanaugh was that I had to go pick up Jonah and Ollie at the end of the school day and then spend the rest of the afternoon and evening with the Goldpebbles.
 Heather and Jed were both at MIT in Cambridge attending the 50th Anniversary of the MIT-WHOI (Massachusetts Institute of Technolology and Woods Hole Oceanographic Institution) Joint Program.
 Both are graduates of this program and Heather was asked to one of the speakers.
 Jed said her presentation went well and he was appreciative that I was able to stay with the boys so he could attend.
 It was soccer practice evening which was made ‘doable’ by other parents who helped out.
 Sam was picked up at 4:45 and then Ollie and I left at 5:10 to take Jonah to his practice.
 We stayed and watched 15 minutes of Jonah’s practice and then headed back to Falmouth to pick Sam up.
+While waiting for Sam, Ollie had fun playing on the Morse Pond Playground.
 When Sam, Ollie, and I got home, we quickly got dinner on the table and ate as soon as Jonah was delivered home by another parent.
 The boys had requested pasta for dinner.
 Sounds simple, but Ollie and Sam like meat sauce on their pasta.
 Jonah only eats pasta with black olives and parmesan cheese.
 And I don’t eat pasta!
 But with all of our different requirements, we had a great dinner and the boys ate voraciously.
 After the boys went to bed, I made Toll House Squares for Sam to take to school tomorrow.
 His class has a monthly birthday celebration for kids with birthdays in that month and tomorrow it is Sam’s turn to bring the goodies.
 My sister Patsy used to make Toll House Squares and send them to me during finals when I was in college.
 A couple of years ago, I made Toll House Squares for Sam and they have become his requested favorite.

 I am now home and watching cable news to catch up on what I missed in the afternoon hearings.
 Not pretty.